slashback100/presence_simulation/README.md

 # Presence Simulation
 This Home Assistant component aim to provide a presence simulation in your home while you are away.
-It will turn on & off lights based on your historic.
+It will turn on & off lights, switches, ... based on your historic.

 # How it works
 It will look in the DB for the states historic of all the entities configured in the component for a period corresponding the a `delta` variable defined in the component.